 Who can apply?

-In 2021 and 2022, the program will focus on renewable energy leaders in Latin America, working in the public sector, private sector or civil society.
-Applicants must work in, or their work must target, one or several countries in Latin America and the Caribbean (countries defined as Central and South America and Mexico).
+In 2023, the program will focus on renewable energy leaders in South East Asia, working in the public sector, private sector or civil society.
+Applicants must work in, or their work must target, one or several countries in South East Asia.

 Application requirements include: